Radon in Buildings

 What are the health effects of radon?

-Radon exposure and smoking together significantly increases the risk of lung cancer over radon exposure alone.
+Radon exposure and smoking together significantly increase the risk of lung cancer over radon exposure alone.

 What do uranium and radon have in common?